fujiokayu/grepIntel/memory-bank/activeContext.md

 - Added expanded command examples to README for better usability
 - Added Contributing section to README to encourage pattern contributions
 - Completed project documentation
+- Implemented improved multilingual support with post-analysis translation approach
+- Modified analyzer.py to always communicate with LLM in English
+- Created translator.py utility for LLM-based translation
+- Added translation_prompt.txt with security terminology glossary
+- Updated report_generator.py to use translator for report content
+- Modified main.py to pass LLM client to ReportGenerator for translation

 ## Next Steps
 1. ✅ Set up Python 3.11+ with venv virtual environment